Automattic/block-experiments/bundler/resources/a8c-sketch/readme.txt

 Sketch and draw freely on a canvas with brush strokes that feel natural.
 Pick among three different brush sizes and the color palette of the site.
 The block has a transparent background so it can be layered on top of any container block, like groups or background images to achieve different effects.

-## Requirements

-This is an initial beta release that requires the <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg Plugin</a> to work.

 ## Credits

 The block is powered by the awesome <a href="https://www.npmjs.com/package/perfect-freehand">perfect-freehand</a> library.